thunder/docker-thunder-performance/README.md

 # Thunder CMS - Performance Docker Image

+**NOTE:** This image requires Database server, Selenium service and Elastic APM server.
+It's not designed to work independently.

 ## How to use this image

 The basic pattern for starting a Thunder Performance instance is:

-`docker run --name thunder -p 8080:8080/tcp -e "DB_HOST=mysql-host" thunder-php:latest`
+`docker run --name thunder-performance -p 8080:8080/tcp -e "DB_HOST=mysql-host" -e "CHROME_HOST=selenium-chrome-host" -e "THUNDER_HOST=thunder-host-for-chrome" -e "ELASTIC_APM_URL=http://elastic-apm-server:8200" thunder-performance:latest`

 The container will require some time to install Thunder and after that it will start to serve on port 8080.
+Also, it will start executing performance tests.
+Performance tests are sending information to Elastic APM server.

 ## Available environment variables

-### Basic options
+### Database setup

 - `DB_HOST` - database host
 - `DB_NAME` - database name